‘Total chaos’ at lounge event; Merced officer injured, several people arrested

 Munoz said the incident started when officers came in through the back patio area.
 He said officers pulled their guns, but left them pointed down and didn’t point them at any person.
 They searched a bathroom at least three times and were moving around the club, but said nobody knew what the officers were doing or why.

 “There was a confrontation and a citizen assaulted the officer and (the officer) had to be taken to the hospital,” West said.
-The officer’s name was not released Sunday.
-Goodwin said the officer was released from the hospital early Sunday, but likely will out on medical leave for a time.
+The officer’s name and an update on his condition was not immediately available.

 West said a lounge patron “became very upset” that officers were in the club “looking for people.”